 There are several of Björn’s colleagues in the hot pool, but then there are only 320,000 people in the whole of the country, about as many as live in my London borough.
 “Do you know them all?”
 I ask Björn.
 He thinks for a minute.
 “Yes.
 Or I have a cousin who will.”
 We hang out in the brilliant sunshine and meet Scott, a Canadian immigration lawyer on a stopover between Scotland and Vancouver.
 When we tell him about the ‘Buddy’ scheme, his eyes light up.
 “That’s exactly what I wanted.
 I was in central Reykjavik this morning and it was all tourists in overpriced shops and I was thinking, ‘Where are the locals?’”
 Too bad Scott, I say, Björn’s our buddy.
 Go and get your own.

-CAROLE CADWALLADR is a features writer for The Observer.
-Her first novel, The Family Tree, was published in 2006.
+CAROLE CADWALLADR is a features writer.
+Her first novel, The Family Tree, was published by Penguin in 2006.